RJ Lee 6 min read

-Electron backscatter diffraction (EBSD) microscopy is a characterization technique used with scanning electron microscopes (SEMs) for determination of crystallographic information present in both metal and mineral samples.
+Electron backscatter diffraction (EBSD) microscopy is a characterization technique used with scanning electron microscopes (SEMs) for the determination of crystallographic information present in both metal and mineral samples.

-Much like energy dispersive X-ray spectroscopy (EDS), which provides the elemental composition through the interaction of electron beam and individual atoms, EBSD uses the interaction of the electron beam with a localized, periodic arrangement of atoms to generate diffraction (Kikuchi) patterns that can be captured with an unique camera-beam-detector geometry.
+Much like energy dispersive X-ray spectroscopy (EDS), which provides the elemental composition through the interaction of an electron beam and individual atoms, EBSD uses the interaction of the electron beam with a localized, periodic arrangement of atoms to generate diffraction (Kikuchi) patterns that can be captured with a unique camera-beam-detector geometry.

-The technique provides the ability to determine crystalline phase and orientation information from the analyzed area in a bulk sample and supplements EDS analysis when more detailed structural information is necessary.
+The technique provides the ability to determine the crystalline phase and orientation information from the analyzed area in a bulk sample and supplements EDS analysis when more detailed structural information is necessary.